react-navigation/react-navigation.github.io/docs/drawer-navigator.md

 #### `contentComponent`

 Component used to render the content of the drawer, for example, navigation items.
 Receives the `navigation` prop and `drawerOpenProgress` for the drawer.
-Defaults to `DrawerItems`.
+Defaults to `DrawerNavigatorItems`.
 For more information, see below.

 #### `contentOptions`